flynn/flynn/website/source/docs/architecture.html.md

   simpler.

-#### Container model / management

-Flynn uses the concept of a high level container being popularized by the project [Docker](https://github.com/dotcloud/docker).
-In fact, Docker was partly inspired to build projects like Flynn.
-It provides a standard container model based on the container technology developed by PaaS providers like dotCloud and Heroku.

-Docker is the most important and influential of the components in Flynn.
-Knowing how Flynn works depends fairly heavily on an understanding of Docker and Docker containers.
-Luckily, Docker is about to become the next big thing, so we'll assume an understanding of Docker from here on.

-Docker not only defines what a container is and what you can do with a container, but provides the tools to manage them at a host level.
-This is what we mean by container management, management at a host level.
-And since a Docker container is much more than just an LXC container, we also use it as our "model" for what a container is in our system.

 #### Distributed configuration / coordination

 One of the magic ingredients to any distributed system is a class of distributed